switchupcb/copygen/examples/program/README.md

 ### Generator

 The generator package exports three methods of code generation by default.
 The easiest way to customize the generator is by using [templates](../../README.md#templates).

 For more information, read the [documentation](https://pkg.go.dev/github.com/switchupcb/copygen/cli/generator#section-documentation).

 ## Debug

 The [`debug.go`](https://pkg.go.dev/github.com/switchupcb/copygen/cli/models/debug#pkg-functions) file provides helper functions during debugging.
-To view an Abstract Syntax Tree, use a [GoAst Viewer](https://yuroyoro.github.io/goast-viewer/index.html).
+Use a [GoAst Viewer](https://yuroyoro.github.io/goast-viewer/index.html) to view an Abstract Syntax Tree.

 ### PrintFieldGraph